 Since public defenders are only appointed at or after a person’s arraignment, a public defender can not waive your arraignment for you.
 If you have an arraignment in the near future, you must contact a private attorney and tell them that you would like to waive your arraignment.

-Witt Law Group is a criminal defense and DUI defense law firm with offices in Bremerton, Poulsbo and Gig Harbor, Washington.
+Ryan Witt is a DUI and criminal defense attorney at Witt Law Group who handles cases in western Washington.
 If you have a questions about your upcoming arraignment or about waiving your arraignment, give our office a call.
+We are here 7 days a week to help.
+360-792-1000